Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Introduction

-We present a global PARADIS model at $1^\circ$ resolution that achieves state-of-the-art forecasting performance via: \begin{itemize} \item \textbf{Neural semi-Lagrangian architecture:} We propose a neural operator that advects a compressed latent representation along flow trajectories on the sphere.
-This compression reduces the computational cost of advection and encourages the network to distinguish between atmospheric features that require transport and those processed locally. \item \textbf{Physics-inspired decomposition:} We enforce hard architectural constraints by decomposing the forecast operator into trajectory-based transport (advection), depthwise-separable spatial mixing (diffusion), and pointwise transformations (reaction).
-This discourages unphysical shortcuts and aligns network components with physical processes. \item \textbf{Spectral training curriculum:} We introduce a multi-stage curriculum that begins with a reversed Huber loss and concludes with spectral fine-tuning.
-This explicitly optimizes amplitude and phase, mitigating spectral roll-off and preserving small-scale energy. \end{itemize}
+\item \textbf{Physics-inspired decomposition:} We enforce hard architectural constraints by decomposing the forecast operator into trajectory-based transport (advection), depthwise-separable spatial mixing (diffusion), and pointwise transformations (reaction).
+This discourages unphysical shortcuts and aligns network components with physical processes.

+\item \textbf{Multi-stage training curriculum:} We introduce a curriculum that pre-trains the model at $1^\circ$ resolution before transferring its weights to the native $0.25^\circ$ grid.
+Combined with autoregressive fine-tuning and a reversed Huber loss, this approach substantially reduces computational cost while enforcing dynamical consistency over long rollouts. \end{itemize}